SnowSoftwareGlobal/helm-charts/charts/snowsoftware-tokenbroker-proxy/README.md

    - ca.crt
    - server.pem
    - signingcert.pem
 3. Prepare cliendId and clientSecret.
-They are generated when you register a new application in Identity Provider.
+Obtain the credentials by registering a token broker proxy application in Snow Atlas.
 ## Installation
 1. Install secrets and certificates on the cluster